janettgarciiaa/nyc-311-analysis/README.md

 # NYC 311 Service Request Analysis

 ## Overview
-This project analyzes NYC 311 service requests (Bronx, 2025) to identify patterns in complaint types, resolution times, and unresolved cases.
+This project analyzes NYC 311 service request data for the Bronx in 2025.
+The goal was to explore complaint patterns, resolution times, and unresolved cases using Python.

 ## Tools Used
 - Python
 - Pandas
-- Matplotlib / Seaborn
+- Matplotlib
 - Jupyter Notebook

-## Key Insights
+## Key Questions
+- Which complaint types appear most often?
-- Certain complaint types take significantly longer to resolve
+- Which complaints take the longest to resolve?
-- Some categories have higher rates of unresolved cases
+- Which categories are more likely to remain unresolved?
-- Seasonal trends impact complaint volume
+- Are there patterns in complaint volume over time?

+## Dataset
+The full dataset was too large to upload to GitHub, so this repository includes a smaller sample file: `sample_data.csv`.

+The original data comes from NYC Open Data 311 Service Requests.

-## Files
+## Project Files
-- notebook.ipynb
-- dataset_sample.csv
+- `Intro to DS_Project 1.ipynb` — main Jupyter Notebook
+- `sample_data.csv` — smaller sample dataset used for GitHub upload
+- `Intro to DS_Project 1.pdf` — project report, if included

-## How to Run
+## Summary
-Open the notebook in Jupyter and run all cells.
+This project helped me practice real-world data cleaning, exploratory data analysis, and communicating insights from a large public dataset.